-Enable is proud to support the Voluntary and Community Sector with Apprenticeship delivery.
+Enable is proud to support the Voluntary and Community Sector with delivery of Apprenticeships.
 We continue to grow our contracts around the region.
 More and more employers are seeing the benefits from employing a young Apprentice within their organisations If you are considering recruiting an Apprentice, you may find the following information useful.

 We can access funding for 16-18 year olds and for those aged 19+.
 We are also able to support applications for the 24+ learning loan which can be used by your employee to purchase a relevant level 3 qualification.